Rostov-on-Don Airport: History

-In 1925, an airfield was constructed near Rostov-on-Don.
-A plot of 120 acres of land was allocated for it in the fields of one of Rostov-on-Don's suburbs.
-A house for the airport's head and the staff, as well as fuel storage facilities, were constructed there.
+In 1925 an airfield was constructed near Rostov-on-Don.
+A plot of 120 acres of land was allocated for it in the fields of one of the city's suburbs.
+A house for the airport's head and the staff, as well as fuel storage facilities, were constructed.
 A paved road connected the airport with the city.
 On 15 June 1925 the first route (Rostov-Kharkov-Oryol-Moscow) was launched.
-During the first three months, only 80 passengers were serviced, but in those days it was considered a success.
-In 1926, Rostov became a stopover for a high-demand route from Moscow to Tiflis.
-In the 1930s, the first terminal building was constructed.
-During World War II the airport was destroyed.
+During the first three months, only 80 passengers were flown, but this was considered a success.
+In 1926 Rostov became a stopover for a high-demand route from Moscow to Tiflis.
+In the 1930s, the first terminal building was constructed, but during World War II the airport was destroyed.

 In the post-war years, Rostov airport had to be restored from the ruins.
-By 1949, a runway of 2,000 m, the terminal building, apron and taxiways were constructed and the airport was re-launched.
+By 1949 a runway of 2,000 m, the terminal building, apron and taxiways were constructed and the airport was re-launched.
 The current airport terminal was constructed in 1977.
-The same year, the airport's runway was strengthened and lengthened by 500 m.
+In the same year, the airport's runway was strengthened and lengthened by 500 m.
 In 1986, Rostov was designated an international airport, and scheduled international flights were launched in 1991.
-In 1992, the airport joined Airports Council International, the worldwide professional association of airport operators.
+In 1992 the airport joined Airports Council International, the worldwide professional association of airport operators.

 In the 2000s, the airport was reconstructed, its runway was strengthened and lengthened from 2,500 to 2,700 m and a new departure hall with 300 seats was constructed.
 In 2006–2007, modernization and expansion (for 200 more seats) of the international sector of the airport was carried out, including the installation of new passenger elevators and escalators as well as new luggage conveyor and equipment for customs control.
 In 2007, a renewed VIP hall was opened.
 In 2009, a new flight information system with 49 monitors was installed.
 The airport's security was upgraded, including the installation of a new CCTV system and screening equipment at the terminal's entrances.
 In 2012, the airport's catering service was upgraded to provide up to 3,000 flight meals a day.

 In 2007, passenger traffic exceeded 1 million people, and by 2013 this number had doubled.
 In 2014, Rostov Airport was taken over by Airports of Regions, the largest airport operator in Russia.

 The new Platov International Airport was constructed for the upcoming 2018 FIFA World Cup.
-All flights from the current airport were transferred to the new facility on 7 December 2017.
+All flights from the old airport were transferred to the new facility on 7 December 2017.